Skip to main content

 Photo by Innerbody Research

-Our testing team has tried numerous Renue products over the years, including its liposomal resveratrol products.
+Our testing team has tried numerous Renue products over the years, including the liposomal resveratrol products.
 Though our team doesn’t come close to meeting the participant numbers for a full-fledged study, and we don’t use placebos in our testing, we can report that these products have given testers a greater sense of well-being.

 This hasn’t always been easy to define, as the benefits many of these products offer are slowly gained and hard to quantify outside of a clinical testing environment.
 But the powders and gels you take orally all taste good, offering numerous delivery methods that can increase bioavailability and help ensure you stick with your regimen.